dahlia-fec2210/fec/README.md

 When the user scrolls down to the related products section, they will see all products that are related to the current product shown in the overview section.
 Each related product card is clickable and will load the clicked product into the overview section.

-Users can view this section in either light or dark mode by clicking the toggle on the store heading bar:
+Users can view this section in light or dark mode by clicking the toggle button in the top right corner.

 <img src="https://user-images.githubusercontent.com/109521820/208253120-802c4d88-b518-4cfb-985e-7a0f69cf55cf.gif" width="600" />